Side Menu ☰

 - Professional Skills Academy

-The CNWL Membership of the Royal College of Psychiatrists Course (MRCPsych) is the premier Regional Teaching Programme for the Core Psychiatry Programme in North West London.
+The CNWL Membership of the Royal College of Psychiatrists Course (MRCPsych) is the only Regional Teaching Programme for the Core Psychiatry Programme in North West London.

-The programme offers an innovative blend of lectures, communications skills and problem based learning modules over a whole day of dedicated teaching, once per fortnight.
-Modular teaching is mapped to the curriculum and aligned to the exam.
-It is delivered in two Streams: Paper 1 – CT1 on Tuesdays and Paper 2/3 – CT3/3 on Thursdays and hosted at a convenient Central London location where lunch is provided.
+The programme offers an innovative blend of learning methodologies with lectures, seminars, communication skills and professional skills modules over a day of dedicated teaching; once per fortnight.
+Modular teaching is mapped to the curriculum and aligned to the exam but it is not limited to the syllabus, as the overarching aim is to enable you to become well-rounded psychiatrists.
+It is delivered in two annualized streams: Course Paper A – CT1 on Tuesdays and Course Paper B – CT2/3 on Thursdays and hosted at a convenient Central London location.

 Full administrative support is provided to make sure the course is well supported in terms of facilities and equipment.
 An appointed Course Director has overall responsibility for delivery, quality and development issues.
 Governance is provided through a quarterly Steering Group, including learner representation.
 Quality is assured through regular learner feedback – both formal and informal – which is reviewed by the Course Director and fed into discussions at the Steering Group.